 Airtable has four pricing plans.
 The three with public pricing available are:

 - Free plan: this plan has room for up to five creators or editors, and you can create unlimited databases of information to use in your custom apps.
 You'll get one extension (a single-function add-on, such as a search feature for looking through data) per base, which can have up to 1,200 records in it.
 There are also 2GB of attachments per base available.

-- The Plus Plan ($10 per user, per month): Airtable's first paid plan allows three extensions per base, each of which can have 5,000 records contained within and holds 5GB of attachments.
+- The Team Plan ($20 per user, per month): Airtable's first paid plan allows three extensions per base, each of which can have 5,000 records contained within and holds 5GB of attachments.
 This plan, as Airtable says, is for teams who “want a single source of truth” for managing their workflows.